More Telework Also Means More Porn — And That's Good News For Hackers

 Porn is one of hackers' favorite tools, and it may be more effective if a company's employees decide that what's typically NSFW — not safe for work — is safe for working from home during the coronavirus outbreak.

-"I mean, adult sites have always been in the top three categories of websites hosting malicious content," said Tyler Moffitt, senior threat research analyst at the cybersecurity firm Webroot.
+"I mean, adult sites have always been in the Top 3 categories of websites hosting malicious content," said Tyler Moffitt, senior threat research analyst at the cybersecurity firm Webroot.
 "So, yeah, I would say that is a reasonable assumption — that we're going to see an increase, due to porn at home.
-You know, these cyber criminals are seizing on this opportunity during a difficult time of pandemic."
+You know, these cybercriminals are seizing on this opportunity during a difficult time of pandemic."

 The website Pornhub reports traffic is indeed spiking during the outbreak.